CodeYourFuture/fundamentals-blockly/examples/understanding_cyf_blocks_interface.md

 Combine the blocks here.

 ### 3. RUN ###
-Click this button to render the HTML code specified in (1) and execute the code blocks specified in (2).
+Click the RUN button to render the HTML code specified in (1) and execute the code blocks specified in (2).

 ### 4. The Output Area ###
-This area emulate a browser window where the HTML code is rendered, and where the program is running.
+This area emulates a browser window where the HTML code is rendered, and where the program is running.

 ### 5. SHARE ###